wuegaki/wuegaki.github.io/teaching.md

 permalink: /teaching
 ---

 ### Teaching philosophy

-Teaching is an essential part of my academic life.
-Through teaching and interacting with students; I broadened my perspective on fundamental issues in linguistics, and deepened my understanding of the theoretical approaches to such issues.
+Teaching courses and supervising students is an essential part of my academic life, as it offers me an opportunity to make a positive impact on students’ lives using my academic expertise.
+Through teaching and interacting with students, I broadened my perspectives on basic issues in linguistics, and deepened my understanding of theoretical approaches to those issues.
 My teaching philosophy consists of three principles:

 1. make clear statements about long-term goals and short-term goals that a student has to achieve;
 2. facilitate students’ interest through tangible but non-trivial puzzles;
 3. balance empirical and theoretical aspects in teaching specific linguistic analyses.

+I particularly enjoy teaching introductory linguistics courses at the undergraduate level, as it is where I first encountered the excitement of linguistics as a student.

 ### Current and upcoming courses